Do colleges look at social media accounts of their applicants?

 Do colleges look at social media accounts of students?
 Certainly!
 Facebook, Instagram, LinkedIn, and Twitter can reveal a lot about you that your application doesn’t.
 Schools sometimes take note of that.
 This effect of social media on college admissions can either hamper or boost your chances of getting in.

 A lot of students tend to ask ‘Do colleges look at social media profiles of applicants?’ without being aware that the effect of social media on college admissions is immense.
 Let’s face it: When it comes to knowledge about a person’s life, social media can wreak havoc and change the way people perceive you.
-And several admission officers tend to look at social accounts of students applying to the college.
+And several admission officers tend to look at the social accounts of students applying to the college.

 So when applying to universities abroad, it’s important to exercise some caution on how your social media looks.
-Some admissions officers might take the time to look at your Facebook, LinkedIn, Twitter, and Instagram account to make a decision on your admit.
+Some admissions officers might take the time to look at your Facebook, LinkedIn, Twitter, and Instagram accounts to make a decision on your admit.

 What students and directors of admissions are saying